neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 1. Construct a "mirror" of the NekRS mesh through which data transfers occur with MOOSE.
-A [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) is created by copying the NekRS surface mesh into a format that all native MOOSE applications can understand.
+A [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) is created by copying the NekRS mesh into a format that all native MOOSE applications can understand.
 2. Add [MooseVariables](https://mooseframework.inl.gov/source/variables/MooseVariable.html)
   to represent the NekRS solution.
 In other words,